Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_file_handling.md

 **Code Example**
     ```jac linenums="1"
-    --8<-- "examples/learning_section/jac_file_handling.jac:53:57"
+    --8<-- "examples/learning_section/jac_file_handling.jac:52:56"
     ```

 **Overwriting a File**

 **Code Example**
     ```jac linenums="1"
-    --8<-- "examples/learning_section/jac_file_handling.jac:59:63"
+    --8<-- "examples/learning_section/jac_file_handling.jac:58:62"
     ```

 ### Creating a New File

-You can create new files using:
+You can create new files using.

 - `x` → Create (creates a new file, error if it already exists).
 - `a` or `w` → Creates the file if it does not exist.